wilsonmar/wilsonmar.github.io/_posts/2020-01-19-bash-scripts.md

 File names on the local machine are specified in the repo's .gitignore file so they don't get pushed into GitHub.

 <a name="Installers"></a>

 ## Package Manager install

-`-I` triggers installation of utilities and packages that the app requires.

 This script installs the packages managers needed for the operating system under use. brew first requires HomeBrew to be installed (using Ruby).

-`-U` updates all utilities already installed.

 Read <a target="_blank" href="https://github.com/wilsonmar/mac-setup/blob/master/README.md">this README</a> which provides someone new to Macs specific steps to configure and run scripts to install apps on Macs.
 So first finish reading that about "shbangs" and grep for Bash shell versions.